 Turning 65 brings access to senior discounts galore, but there is no benefit of senior citizenship quite like Medicare.

-If you are already on Medicare, you already know that — perhaps painfully well.
+If you are on Medicare, you already know that — perhaps painfully well.
 But the costs associated with coverage can come as a surprise to folks who have yet to sign up for Medicare.

 So, here’s a look at some of the most expensive, most common and most surprising health care costs that Medicare does not cover.

-First, though, note that your out-of-pocket costs under Medicare will vary depending on your coverage type.
-When enrolling in Medicare, you’ll choose between two main types of Medicare:
+When talking about Medicare benefits, it’s important to note that your out-of-pocket costs will vary depending on your coverage type.
+There are two main types of Medicare:

 - Original Medicare (aka traditional Medicare), which is offered directly by the federal government’s Medicare program

 - Medicare Advantage plans (aka Medicare Part C plans), which are offered by private insurers that are approved by the Medicare program

-Medicare Advantage plans must cover all the same services that Original Medicare covers.
-Some Medicare Advantage plans cover other expenses, too.
-So, as you read on, remember that some of the following costs may not apply with certain Medicare Advantage plans.
+Medicare Advantage plans must cover all of the same services that Original Medicare covers.
+Some Medicare Advantage plans cover other expenses too.